High Protein Veggies That You Should Add In Your Daily Meal

 - Prevents lifestyle disorders– This is majorly attributed to fiber content that is responsible for regulating blood sugar and lowers the blood cholesterol level.
 Also, antioxidants like beta- carotenes and quercetin reduce the inflammation induced chronic diseases.

 - Healthy bone and Blood circulation– Green leafy vegetables are the rich source for Vitamin K, it is potential of preventing blood clotting.
-Also, forms compound called osteocalcin, which is very essential for bone health.
+Also, forms a compound called osteocalcin, which is very essential for bone health.

 - Rich in bioactive compounds– Contains a good amount of carotenoids- Lutein and zeaxanthin which are responsible for eye and skin health, prevents cancer and even strokes.